Gabri432/transportation-data-repository/README.md

 ## License

-This repository is licensed under the MIT.
+This repository is licensed under the Apache License, Version 2.0.
 See `LICENSE` for more details.

 ## NOTES